denisekart/metrics-proxy/docs/design.md

 The sink will expose a property `name` which will uniquely identify the sink.

-A method `commit` will commit the data that is provided in the input to the data sink.
+A method `report` will commit the data that is provided in the input to the data sink.

 > I'll make sure that the KPIs being reported will be globally unique (e.g. prefix kpi name with the data source name).